mui/mui-x/docs/data/tree-view/rich-tree-view/editing/editing.md

 this doc page is stip WIP
 :::

+## Enable editing on certain items
-To edit a label double click the item or press Enter on the keyboard

-Enter again after editing will save the new label.
+To edit a label double click the item or press Enter on the keyboard Enter again after editing will save the new label.
 Bluring or pressing escape will cancel the editing

 {{"demo": "LabelEditing.js"}}

+## Limit editing to leaves

+You can limit the editing to just th eleaves of the tree.

+{{"demo": "EditLeaves.js"}}